-Now, as hospital profits become more reliant on coordinated clinical care, healthcare CFOs will find themselves shifting attention from traditional risk and payment assessments and toward a more nuanced analysis of how funds are impacted by quality measures.
-The rise in popularity of accountable care organizations (ACOs) is impacting how payors compensate hospitals and physicians; fee-for-service is quickly becoming an outdated method as CMS offers greater incentives for care centers that take into account a patient’s overall health during treatment.
+Now, as hospital profits become more reliant on coordinated clinical care, healthcare CFOs find themselves shifting attention from traditional risk and payment assessments and toward a more nuanced analysis of how funds are impacted by quality measures.
+The rise in accountable care organization (ACO) membership is impacting how payors compensate hospitals and physicians; fee-for-service is quickly becoming an outdated method as CMS offers greater incentives for care centers that consider a patient’s overall health during treatment.

 Where healthcare CFOs may have historically had limited contact with physicians and other executives, they are now much more likely to be collaborating with people in these positions on a regular basis.
 It is important for healthcare CFOs to be skilled in communicating in a nonfinancial way now as much as ever.
 Healthcare CFOs are also going to need a strong overall understanding of the industry, including legislative changes and technology deployments.

 The adoptions of MACRA and value-based reimbursement policies have increased the gross revenue risk for hospitals to between -17 percent and +35 percent, much higher than it has historically been.
-With this much money at stake, healthcare CFOs are expected to manage funds and take risks based on imperfect or incomplete data as new policies and programs are rolled out by state and federal governments.
+Healthcare CFOs are expected to manage funds and take financial risks based on imperfect data, as the government continuously rolls out new policies and programs.